Non-Commutative Geometry, Categories and Quantum Physics

 \subsubsection{Higher \cs-categories.}

-In our last forthcoming work~\footnote{P.~Bertozzini, R.~Conti, W.~Lewkeeratiyutkul, N.~Suthichitranont, Higher \cs-ategories and Categorification of Gel'fand Theory, in preparation.}, we proceed to further extend the categorification process of Gel'fand duality theorem to a full ``vertical categorification''~\cite{Ba1}.
+In our last forthcoming work\footnote{P.~Bertozzini, R.~Conti, W.~Lewkeeratiyutkul, N.~Suthichitranont, Strict Higher \cs-categories, in preparation.}, we proceed to further extend the categorification process of Gel'fand duality theorem to a full ``vertical categorification''~\cite{Ba1}.

 For this purpose we first provide, via globular sets (see T.~Leinster's book~\cite{Le}), a suitable definition of ``strict'' $n$-\cs-category.